How A Christian Marriage Counselor Can Help

 The one thing both have in common is that they rarely go to marriage counseling.
 In my experience, I’ve found that very few people go to marriage counseling before deciding to divorce.
 In other words, they don’t give their marriage a fair chance by working with a professional.

 Maintaining a marriage and solving problems within the marriage takes skills that few of us are naturally equipped with.
+Engaging in Christian marriage counseling can be incredibly beneficial in these situations.
 We may think we are doing all we can to solve the problems in a marriage but, a good Christian marriage counselor can be of great benefit in teaching us new ways of solving problems and meeting each other’s needs.

 There are many benefits to participating in distinctively biblical, Christian marriage counseling: